Language Delay in Children and Late Talkers: How Speech Pathology Can Help

 • Having a small vocabulary

-• Struggling to find the right words or tell a story
+• Trouble finding the right words or telling stories

 Treatment for language delay